 - 1. All Preliminary and Final Review requirements apply. - 2.
 The location of any change should be indicated with a red "revision cloud" on the same page as the originally approved drawing. - 3.
-Each proposed change should be indicated with a red "revision cloud" on any subsequent drawings. - 4.
-Changes during construction must be submitted with the appropriate application (Minor, Major etc.), all accompanying requirements as stated on the Application, including the review fee. - 5.
-Submittals should include the following: - a.
-Change application - b.
-Applicable review fee - c. one full-size printed copy of plans - d. one emailed PDF copy of plans - 6.
+Changes during construction must be submitted with the appropriate application (Minor, Major etc.), all accompanying requirements as stated on the Application, including the review fee. - 4.
 Deadline: complete change submittals must be received by 12:00 pm, 14 days before the regularly scheduled ARC meeting in order to be placed on the agenda.